 Saint Nicholas Greek Orthodox Cathedral

-Saint Nicholas Greek Orthodox Cathedral is worth visiting even if you’re not Christian.
-It’s incredibly beautiful, featuring beautiful art and marble from Greece.
-Saint Nicholas is the patron saint of the sea, so many Greek churches are named after him.
+Saint Nicholas Cathedral is the parish for Greek-American life in Tarpon Springs, Florida.
+Located at 36 North Pinellas Avenue, the storied Neo-Byzantine church features beautiful frescoes and marble from Greece.
+Saint Nicholas is the patron saint of the sea, so many Greek churches and cathedrals are named after him.

-Have questions about Tarpon Springs or planning your Florida vacation?
-Email me at email@example.com if you need assistance!
+Have questions about planning your Florida vacation?
+You can leave a comment below or email me at alex(at)wanderlustmarriage.com and I’ll be happy to assist you.
 You may also want to read my articles on Great Day Trips from Tampa and Alternative Orlando Gems You Don’t Read About.